xbeat/Machine-Learning/README.md

 Geometric Hypergraph Neural Networks (GHNNs) are a novel class of neural networks designed to process complex relational data represented as hypergraphs.
 These networks extend traditional graph neural networks to capture higher-order relationships between entities, making them particularly useful for applications in molecular biology, social network analysis, and recommendation systems.

+## Outlier Detection in Python Visualizing and Analyzing Anomalies

+Understanding Outliers in Python

+Outliers are data points that significantly differ from other observations in a dataset.
+They can greatly impact statistical analyses and machine learning models.
+In this presentation, we'll explore how to identify, visualize, and handle outliers using Python.

 ## Weights and Biases in Neural Networks in Python

 Introduction to Weights and Biases in Neural Networks